-Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of such securities.
-To our knowledge, based solely on a review of such reports filed with the SEC and written representations that no other reports were required, during 2022, we believe that all required reports were timely filed, except that due to administrative error one Form 4 to report a grant of RSUs to Andrea Acosta was filed late.
+Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of a registered class of our equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of such securities.
+To our knowledge, based solely on a review of such reports filed with the SEC and written representations that no other reports were required during 2023, we believe that all required reports were timely filed, except that due to administrative errors the following reports were filed late: (i) a Form 4 to report a grant of RSUs to Andrea Acosta, (ii) a Form 4 to report a grant of RSUs to Christine Deputy, and (ii) a Form 4 to report shares withheld for accelerated vesting for Todd Morgenfeld.